TYJUN1201/Minesweeper_DoubleDQN/README.md

-# Minesweeper_DoubleDQN
+# Using Double Deep Q-Network to learn to play Minesweeper game.
-Using Double Deep Q-Network to learn to play Minesweeper game This project is based on the Minesweeper-DDQN implementation from [AlexMGitHub's Minesweeper-DDQN repository](https://github.com/AlexMGitHub/Minesweeper-DDQN).
+This project is based on the Minesweeper-DDQN implementation from [AlexMGitHub's Minesweeper-DDQN repository](https://github.com/AlexMGitHub/Minesweeper-DDQN).

 ## Original Minesweeper-DDQN Code